Suleiman Khater: Controversy

-Khater's family issued a request to have the autopsy redone by an independent committee, but their request was declined and the passage of time has made any such action a non-starter anyway.
-His mother later said: “My son was killed, by the government, for the sake of America and Israel, so that they will be satisfied”.
-However, between fear of government reprisals and the loss of a large part of the initial support for Khater when the full reveal of his vile acts were made public, his fate has been conceded and almost entirely ignored since 1986.
-Some reporting on Khater's death hinted that the Egyptian government had told Khater that they believed his family had helped him plan the murder of Israeli citizens and would have to "take action" against them, and that Khater killed himself so the authorities would not pursue this avenue.
+Khater's family issued a request to have the autopsy redone by an independent committee, but their request was declined.
+His mother later said: “My son was killed, by the government, for the sake of America and Israel, so that they will be satisfied."

 In popular culture

 In 2018, two years after its debut in Alexandria, an Egyptian play under the name of Khater was performed onstage in the Egyptian Shooting club and Cairo Sporting club.
 In response, Egypt's military prosecution decided to arrest and investigate the playwright and director of the play as well as other officials who gave permission for the theatrical show.
 They were charged with "insulting the Egyptian military".